lennonkory/gardenFB/README.txt

 $paster serve --reload development.ini

 Then open a browser, and go to 127.0.0.1:5000

 If something crashes
   -either inspect in browser (right click, inspect element, check out the console.
 Should show html/javascript errors) -if its the server side that’s crashing, you’ll get a url in the terminal window with a link to debug your issue.
+You may need to run python setup.py develop

+Please note that this is not a finished website.

 System Requirements
 ————————————
+pylons
+easy_install Pylons
 pycrypto (pip install pycrypto) mysql (brew install mysql)
 MySQL-python (pip install MySQL-python)